xstreck1/LibPyin/README.md

 Compiling
 ---------
 A C++11 compliant compiler is needed, however there are no additional dependencies.
-The repository contains CMake and QMake files for easy compiling.
+The repository contains [CMake](https://cmake.org/runningcmake/) and [QMake](http://doc.qt.io/qtcreator/creator-project-opening.html) files for easy compiling.

-If do not want to use either for some reason, do set the BUILD_SHARED macro to make sure the symbols are correcly exported.
+If do not want to use either for some reason, and are making a project from the code yourself, do set the BUILD_SHARED macro to make sure the symbols are correcly exported.

 Use
 ---